devleaks/cockpitdecks-docs/docs/Installation.md

 ### Install Deck Devices Drivers

 > [!NOTE] No Physical Deck?
-> If you only use virtual and/or web decks and no physical deck, you can skip this step.
+> If you only use web decks and no physical deck, you can skip this step.

 To have Cockpitdecks manage Streamdeck devices, add